-You may ask for access to any record, including your own personal information, under the Freedom of Information and Protection of Privacy Act (FOIP).
+You may ask a public body for access to any record, including your own personal information, under the Freedom of Information and Protection of Privacy Act (FOIP).

 To make a formal access to information (or freedom of information) request under Alberta's access and privacy laws: